seqan/seqan/manual/source/Tutorial/DataStructures/Indices/StringIndices.rst

 Indices in SeqAn are substring indices, meaning that they allow efficient pattern queries in strings or sets of strings.
 In contrast to, e.g., online-search algorithms that search through the text in :math:`\mathcal{O}(n)`, substring indices find a pattern in sublinear time :math:`o(n)`.

-You can find the following indices in SeqAn.
+You can find the following indices in SeqAn:

 :dox:`IndexSa`
   Suffix Array :cite:`Manber1993`